Art Paper Textures

-There are a wide variety of paper textures available, made to suit all artist mediums and techniques.
+There are a wide variety of art paper textures available, made to suit all artist mediums and techniques.
 Here, we present the main choices and what media they are best suited to.

 Usually, texture is created while the paper is being formed, and will impact upon how your drawing and painting media behaves as well as how it looks.